bkerley/shove_auth/README.markdown

 Concepts and variables
 ----------------------
+* server - the system running shove_auth
+* client - an application acting on behalf of a user; in our case, the push2 webapp
 * auth_secret - sha1(username+pass) expressed in base64
 * session_secret - unique per session, keyed to particular client
 * sid - session_id, probably a big base64-encoded string (base64 looks cool)